 Employee Appreciation Day is March 5th and is a great opportunity to show appreciation for employees.
 For those returning to the office in person, the risks they are taking during the pandemic need to be acknowledged and employers need to ensure employees feel safe in their workplace.
 For employees who are working from home, there are no more “office perks” that benefit or enhance the employee experience, so it is important for employers to find creative ways to show appreciation for their staff’s hard work and effort throughout the year.
 Making adjustments like moving certain office perks, like a fitness class to Zoom, can go a long way in strengthening the relationship between the employer and employee.

 Administrative Professionals Day is right around the corner.
-On Wednesday April 24 this year, we will recognize and celebrate over 4 million administrative professionals, office assistants, and other office professionals for their important contributions to the workplace.
+This year we will recognize and celebrate over 4 million administrative professionals, office assistants, and other office professionals for their important contributions to the workplace.

 As we start the 4th quarter of 2018 and look ahead to 2019, it's time to start buying gifts, incentives, and rewards for the holiday season.
 But what do you get your employees that will make a lasting impact?

 The GiftCard Partners name and logo, and other trademarks are trademarks of GiftCard Partners Inc. and may not be used without permission.
 The names of other companies, products and services are the property of their respective owners.